blendbyte/nova-attach-many/readme.md

 AttachMany::make('Field Name', 'relationshipName', RelatedResource::class);
 ```

-### Pivot Values
+## Pivot Values

 You can pass additional parameters for any pivot value.
-For details, please check https://laravel.com/docs/9.x/eloquent-relationships#syncing-associations
+See the Laravel docs on [syncing associations](https://laravel.com/docs/eloquent-relationships#syncing-associations) for details.

 ```php
 AttachMany::make('Field Name', 'relationshipName', RelatedResource::class, ['pivot_name' => value]);
 ```

-### Display on detail:
+## Display on Detail

-This package only provides the create / edit views that BelongsToMany does not.

-BelongsToMany should be used for displaying the table on detail views.
+This package only provides the create/edit views that BelongsToMany does not.
+Use BelongsToMany for displaying the table on detail views:

 ```php
 public function fields(Request $request)